 God's Family at Work

 Family relationships are, or should be, the strong girders around which society is built.
-In a way, gospel-friends are even more significant because they enable the growth of the church.
+In a way, gospel-friends are even more significant because they enable Christ’s church to be built.
 They are not just acquaintances; they are blood relatives in a dynasty that will never die!
-The blood belonged to Jesus Christ, whose sacrifice brought us into His family, making us brothers and sisters with Him.
+The blood belongs to Jesus Christ, whose sacrifice brought us into His family, making us brothers and sisters with Him (Hebrews 2:11).
 No wonder that Paul was thankful for the believers in Philippi.
 His house arrest (probably in Rome) was made easier when he remembered the love of his spiritual family.

-Of course he prayed for them, God had used them to provide for his physical needs, and their prayers had sustained him.
+Paul prayed for them with much joy and thankfulness.
+God had used them to provide for Paul's physical needs (Philippians 4:18), and their prayers had sustained him.
 Every memory of them was a cause for joy.
-But it was more than that.
+But their relationship with him was more than that.
 They were not only family but also co-workers in the gospel.
-They had become followers of Jesus because they believed the gospel, and their joy led them to support the missionaries in the best way possible: they played a full part in sharing the gospel and suffering for what they believed and taught.
-Paul knew that they would really understand his situation ... and he really understood what they were going through too.
+When they believed the gospel Paul preached, their joy led them to support the missionaries who had led them to Christ.

 © Dr Paul Adams